 A Real Authentic Japan Experience: Dress up like a Geisha

 Dressing up as a Geisha was one of my favorite highlights of authentic Japan experience.
 Where else in the world can you experience a small portion of being a Geisha?
 There is a lot of art, tradition and skill to being a Maiko or Geisha.
-Did you know that it can take several hours for a real Geisha to have her hair done.
-Then afterwards sleep on a wooden block?
+Did you know that it can take several hours for a real Geisha to have her hair done?
+Then afterwards she sleeps on a wooden block?
 I can only imagine how uncomfortable this must be.
 You can select what experience you would like from the basic, including a few portraits to the more complete package, including a walk around the traditional Gion quarter.

 A totally unique experience not to be missed!